MitchellPlains/2017_IMY320_EscapeGames/README.md

 There is a bug with our functionality

 To enable mouse wheel horizontal scroll:
 Line 20 of Css needs to be enabled (position: fixed) Remove the attributes from the body tag in index.html

 To enable NAV links and animation scroll
 Line 20 of CSS needs to be disabled (remove it)

- If you end up seeing a blue screen with navbar: scroll up to reach the top happens if you switch between functionality
+If you end up seeing a blue screen with navbar:
+Scroll up to reach the top
+Happens if you switch between functionality